kkhetarpal/Literature/MarkovDecisionProcess.md

   - Boundary between agent and its environment represents the 'absolute control' domain of agent and not its knowledge.
   - The thumb of rule followed is to consider anything that cannot be changed arbitrarily by the agent as the environment.
   - This is subjective to the states, actions, and the specific decision making task at hand.

+- Goals & Rewards
+  - Reward comprises of a special signal an agent receives from the environment.
+An agent's goal is to maximize the cumulative reward in the long run that it receives.
+  - Reward Hypothesis states - that all goals and purposes can be thought of as the maximization of the expected value of the cumulative sum of the receieved scalar reward
+  - To ensure the agent learns correctly, rewards must indicate of 'what' we want to accomplish and not 'how' we want to accomplish.
+But isn't this what will lead to credit-assignment problem - This section of the book suggests rewarding the ultimate goal and not rewarding the steps that might lead to the goal.
+If rewarded for sub-goals, the agent might end up only learning to achieve those sub-goals and possibly not ever learn about the original goal.
+[Follow-up]
+  - Rewards are always and must be computed external to an agent i.e. in the environment.
+In other words, the agent's boundary is drawn at the limit of its control.
+This is done as the agent's ultimate goal is something over it has 'imperfect control'.
+  - Agent ends up defining its own internal reward or a sequence of such internal rewards.
+[Follow-up]